KvalitetsIT/komo-documentation/README.md

 ## Triage and Alarm limits
 Definition:
-* Alarm limits is the configuration values and which areas are Normal, Abnormal or Critical for a given type.
+* Alarm limits are the configuration values and which areas are Normal, Abnormal or Critical for a given type.
 Alarm limits can apply both for measurements and Boolean types.
 * Triage are the actual priority for a Question / Questionnaire Response

 Alarm Limits are defined in Questionnaire and PlanDefinition.
 The Alarm Limits are